openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 To do:

-* Ceilometer: add trollius dependency and set the trollius event loop policy to aiogreen
+* Ceilometer: add trollius dependency and set the trollius event loop policy to aioeventlet
-* Ceilometer: change Oslo Messaging executor from "eventlet" to "aiogreen"
+* Ceilometer: change Oslo Messaging executor from "eventlet" to "aioeventlet"
-* Redesign the service class of Oslo Incubator to support aiogreen and/or trollius.
+* Redesign the service class of Oslo Incubator to support aioeventlet and/or trollius.
 Currently, the class is designed for eventlet.
 The service class is instanciated before forking, which requires hacks on eventlet to update file descriptors.